chloebuilds/ga-breadbored/README.md

 # Breadbored

-A teaching tool for using an API with CRUD functionality.
+A teaching tool on the General Assembly Software Engineering Immersive for using an API with CRUD functionality.